kismetwireless/kismet/docs/dev/datasource.md

 Msgpack packed array containing mspack dictionaries of the following:
 * "interface": String interface compatible with a source=interface definition
 * "flags": String flags, aggregated as "flag1=foo,flag2=bar", compatible with a source=interface:flags source definition.
+* "hardware": String definition of the hardware (optional)

 #### MESSAGE
 MESSAGE KV pairs bridge directly to the messagebus of the Kismet server and are presented to users, logged, etc.  Message values may also be used in error reports if a source fails to open or a similar error occurs.